sjhloco/create_vmware_vs_vm/README.md

 | tmpl | dns_suffix | MP No | *The DNS suffix for all VMs* |

 The main difference between TMPL, ISO and OVF data models is the *type* dictionary.
 TMPL groups the parameters based on the template, ISO groups them based on the guest OS and OVF groups them based on the OVF template.\
-Under this grouping the VM parameters can be applied for all VMs that would be created from this object (for example all VMs built for ma specific template) and/or override this and define the VM parameters under each individual VM.\
+Under this grouping the VM parameters can be applied for all VMs that would be created from this object (for example all VMs built from a specific template) and/or override this and define the VM parameters under each individual VM.

-OVF does no allow any of the hardware parameters to be change except for HDD provisioning type (*prov_type*), thin or thick.
-It doesn't have *port_grp*, instead *network* is a dictionary of dictionaries {vnic_name: port-group}.
+OVF does no allow any of the hardware parameters to be change except for HDD provisioning type (*prov_type*), *thin* or *thick*.
+It doesn't have the *port_grp* dictionary, instead *network* is a dictionary of dictionaries *{vnic_name: port-group}*.

 | Object  | Key | Mandatory | Information |
 |---------|-----|-----------|-------------|